Responding to major supply disruptions

 Yes.
-The IEA communicates with major consuming non-member countries.
-This communication can include determining the ability and willingness of partner countries to bring additional oil to the market, or refrain from stockpiling during a release.
+The IEA communicates with major consuming countries beyond its membership.
+This communication can include determining the ability and willingness of partner countries to bring additional oil to the market or to refrain from stockpiling during a release.

 Other than releasing these oil stocks, what other response measures do IEA member countries have at their disposal?

 There are a number of other measures IEA member countries can introduce, including:

 - Demand restraint measures.
 These can range from light-handed (e.g. public information campaigns to promote voluntary actions) to more medium-and heavy-handed (e.g. driving restrictions or fuel rationing).
 These measures can be applied differently across various sectors, but road transportation is commonly targeted due to the high proportion of oil consumption it represents.

 - Fuel switching.
 This is the substitution of one form of fuel for another.
 Natural gas is a possible alternative to oil in the event of an oil disruption, particularly in those power generators capable of operation using either fuel.

 - Surge production.
 This is the rapid activation (within 30 days) of spare crude oil production capacity to increase oil supply.

 - Fuel specifications, such as environmental or quality standards, can be temporarily relaxed by governments to increase flexibility of supply.